The definite article in Romanian is

 the same for all the genders - "niște"

-and it is attached in front of the noun.
+and it is placed in front of the noun.
 The noun has to be in the